-F. Operating Budgets
+E. Operating Budgets

-As required by Louisiana Revised Statutes, The Board of Commissioners adopted a budget for the District's General Fund.
-The budgetary practices include public notice of the proposed budget and a public hearing on the budget prior of adoption.
+As required by Louisiana Revised Statutes, The Board of Commissioners adopted a budget for the District.
+The Board, as allowed by state law, allowed for public participation in the budget process since budgeted expenditures exceeded \$500,000.
 The Board must approve any amendment involving the transfer of monies from one function to another, or increases in expenditures.
-The district did amend its budget for the year ended December 31, 2022.
 All budgeted amounts that are not expended or obligated through contracts lapse at year-end.
 The General Fund budget is adopted on a basis materially consistent with accounting principles generally accepted in the United States of America.
+The budget was not amended during the current year.

-G. Cash and Investments
+F. Cash and deposits

 Cash includes amounts in demand deposits, interest-bearing demand deposits, and time deposits.
 Cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
-Under state law, the District may deposit funds in demand deposits, interest-bearing demand deposits, or time deposits with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.
+Under state law, the court may deposit funds in demand deposits, interest-bearing demand deposits, or time deposits with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.